5 Things You Need to Know About the COVID-19 Vaccine and Variants

-Why the vaccine is more important than ever, what to know about the COVID-19 variants and Delta variant, and what you can do to help protect yourself this fall and winter.
+Why the vaccine is so important, what to know about the COVID-19 variants, and what you can do to help protect yourself.

-You’ve probably been hearing a lot of news about COVID-19, the vaccine, and the Delta and other variants.
+You’ve probably been hearing a lot of news about COVID-19, the vaccine, vaccine boosters, and the Delta, Omicron, and other variants.
 It can be hard to keep up and to make sure you’re doing everything you can to protect yourself and your loved ones.

-Newer variants, or versions, of the virus are more contagious and spread quicker, so getting vaccinated is more important than ever before.
-And with flu season coming up, staying safe and healthy is a top priority.
+Newer variants, or versions, of the virus are more contagious and spread quicker, and getting vaccinated is still incredibly important.
+And with flu season here, staying safe and healthy is a top priority.

 Here’s what you need to know to keep yourself, your loved ones, and your community safe this season.